rh45-one/3DPrintCostCalc/README.md

 ## Objectives & Purpose
 * Simplify cost estimation for 3D printing tasks.
-* Provide a quick, interactive console interface to manage printers and printing parameters.
+* Provide a quick, interactive console/web interface to manage printers and printing parameters.
 * Enable more accurate planning and budgeting for 3D printing projects.

 ## Project Structure